victorbucutea/swl/README.md

 Simple Web Development language

-A 'language' to describe the 3 layers of the applications.
+Project aims to simplify development process by defining a 'language' to describe the 3 layers of the applications.
 The entity model, the service and the UI.
 Multiple code generators and MDA projects have tried to address the 'repeatability' of coding JEE platforms, but they lacked in terms of flexibility.
 They just provide a skeleton They don't give the developer enough choice to build its own model or services with the frameworks they want.

 We want to take code generation one level further and describe the entity model, service and UI using a specific language - a DSL .
 This DSL together with a skeleton can be a powerful tool to